oscarpr22/recipe-site-traffic-project/README.md

 * **notebook**: Contains the Jupyter Notebook file with the full analysis, from data cleaning, EDA to model evaluation.
 * **recipe\_site\_traffic\_2212**: The dataset provided by DataCamp for the exam.
+* **Data Scientist Certification - Practical Exam (Recipe Site Traffic)**: Contains the instructions, data information and requirements of the Practical Exam.